 So…..

 ….Those are my thoughts on being a Christian doula.
-I’m sure there are holes in my story that some people might want to poke fingers through; I’m open to discussion.
-I don’t meant to say that the characteristics I’ve mentioned are exclusive to Christians only, and I don’t mean to say that I’ll only serve Christians or that I’ll press my Christianity onto anyone – that’s part of my take on being a Christian doula, too: channeling my beliefs to carry me through and help me be the best doula that I can be for my clients, and offering more insights into my spirituality only when invited.
+I’m sure there are holes in my story that some people might want to poke fingers through: I’m open to discussion, let’s talk about it!
+I don’t meant to say that the characteristics I’ve mentioned are exclusive to Christians, nor that I’ll only serve Christians or that I’ll press my Christianity onto anyone; that’s part of being a Christian doula: asking God for guidance in what I do, channeling my beliefs to carry me through and help me be the best doula that I can be for my clients, offering occasional spiritual insights and extending invitations to prayer when it feels right, but allowing people their space and elaborating only when invited.

-I’m a doula, and I’m Christian; these are intrinsic parts of who Doula Jenn B is. ♥
+I’m a doula, and I’m Christian; these are intrinsic parts of what makes Doula Jenn B tick. 💗 If this has resonated with you, I may be just the doula for you!
+Drop me a line, let’s chat. 😁